 - At this point, leave your loaves to rise for the second and last time, for about 1-1.5 hour, until doubled in size.

 - Preheat the oven to 230°C (445°F) and when it reaches the temperature, place the baking sheet on the lower shelf.
 Cook for about 12 minutes.

 - After that, paying attention to the hot oven, move the baking sheet to the middle shelf and cook the loaves for 10-12 more minutes.

-- Lastly, if you want a nice golden and crunchy crust, turn on the grill for the last 2-3 minutes, checking constantly that it doesn't brown too much.
+- Lastly, if you want a nice golden and crunchy crust, turn on the grill for the last 2-3 minutes, checking it constantly.

 - Take out of the oven and let cool 5 minutes before slicing.

 The house smells like a bakery

 Not only the whole house will smell like a bakery, but also your family will compliment you on your skills and if they are like my family, they would want to cut into that focaccia bread right away.
 It is too hot, though, and it is best to wait to cut into it because it will just break.

 By all means, let it cool slightly, 5 minutes or so, and then, slice it and taste it.
 My favorite way is to reach for the hazelnut chocolate spread and slather it on the freshly made bread.
 You go for butter, oil, or taste it plain.
 The flavor of this bread is so mild and delicate that it marries well with sweet and savory pairings.